 Is all baking powder vegan?

 Yes!
-Baking powder is a combination sodium bicarbonate and powdered acid and does not come from animals.
+Baking powder is a combination of sodium bicarbonate and powdered acid and does not come from animals.

 What can you use instead of eggs in a sponge cake?